turkycat/extended-key-tools/readme.md

 # extended key tools

-originally just a decoder, this repo's tools have slowly evolved and gotten more useful over time as I have needed them to.
+a collection of simple scripts for generating and manipulating extended keys using bitcoinjs-lib.

+THESE TOOLS ARE UNSAFE TO USE FOR SECURING REAL FUNDS.
+THEY ARE FOR EDUCATIONAL PURPOSES ONLY; USE AT YOUR OWN RISK!

+originally just a decoder, this repo has evolved as I needed it to for my purposes. education is a journey, and there may be bugs or awkwardness of implementation. feel free to create a pull request if you desire to improve any of these tools.

 ## installation